ryantd42/NY-Legislative-Git/2023/S4265B-2023/bill.md

   tee on Environmental Conservation in accordance with  Senate  Rule  6, sec.
-8 -- reported favorably from said committee, ordered to first and second  report,  ordered  to  a  third  reading,  amended  and ordered reprinted, retaining its place in the order of third reading
+8 -- reported favorably from said committee, ordered to first and second  report,  ordered  to  a  third  reading,  amended  and ordered reprinted, retaining its place in the order of third reading --  again amended  and  ordered  reprinted,  retaining its place in the order of third reading

  AN ACT to amend the environmental conservation law, in relation  to  the regulation of ingredients in personal care products and cosmetics